grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 9: Introduction to Structured Query Language (SQL)

-We learn about single table queries and
+We learn about single table queries and the basic syntax of the SQL language.

 10: Database Design